UCLALibrary/TVNewsVisualization/README.md

 - Make two stopword lists for keywords and keyphrases.
 - If same score, sort by alphabetical order
 - Speed becomes slow at the end when running on data of 2 months.
 Error message:
 "allocation failure GC in old space requested".
-Extracting locations from 2 months data but key tokens only from 2011/01 takes 7'08'',
+Extracting locations from 2 months data but key tokens only from 2011/01 takes 7'08''.
+Update (2/27/2018): changed log message to single line log.
+No more such error message, but when running on 2-month data with retext_keywords maximum = Infinity, got stuck after TokenExtractor finished all transcripts.
+Setting maximum = 10 solved this but still not scalable.
+Consider using files.
 - make sure things are cached
 - What to do if no location in a transcript?
 Currently ignore that transcript.